lukestringer90/hyde/cv.md

 * **2018: Head of Development at [3Squared](http://3squared.com)**.
     * Lead a cross-discipline team of 25 developers (.NET, iOS, Android) to build the RailSmart suite of logistics and operations software for the UK Rail Industry.
-	* Unified the web and mobile disciplines into a single department, with shared vision, leadership and management structure.
+	* Unified the web and mobile disciplines into a single department, with a shared vision, leadership and management structure.
 	* Recruited at multiple levels (Graduates to Senior Engineers), growing the team by 50% during the first year of my leadership.
 	* Implemented a graduate scheme to train junior developers.
 Oversaw four graduates through to subsequent promotion.
 	* Embedded a technical strategy to facilitate move to SaaS, focusing on simpler, consistent tech stacks and approaches, across different platforms and 25+ codebases.